manueltar/RNA_editing_pipeline/README.md

 #### P7: $\text{Cis-Window} (1\text{ Mb})$The $1\text{ Mb}$ cis-window size is a standard in QTL studies and aligns with the methodology used to discover thousands of edQTLs in human tissues.Li, Q., et al. (2022).
 Nature 608
 #### P7: Permutation TestingThe use of permutation testing (e.g., 1,000 permutations) is standard practice in QTL analysis to accurately derive empirical P-values, which correctly accounts for the number of genetic variants tested per feature in the cis-window.Standard eQTL/edQTL Methodology
 #### P8: FDR Correction (Q-value)Applying the Benjamini–Hochberg procedure to the empirical P-values is necessary to control the False Discovery Rate (FDR) across the millions of feature-SNP tests performed across all cell types, preventing the inflation of false positives.Standard eQTL/edQTL Methodology (Informed by Li, Q., et al. (2022))

+# V original ideas:

+## 1. AEI-QTL Mapping (Phase 7b):

+Novel Phenotype AnalysisThe most novel aspect is the decision to run a separate Quantitative Trait Loci (QTL) study using the Alu Editing Index (AEI) as the phenotype.Rationale: The AEI is a genome-wide metric of overall ADAR enzymatic activity.
+By mapping genetic variants to this metric, you are looking for trans-acting regulators—genes or pathways other than ADAR1 or ADAR2—that influence the global scale of RNA editing.Originality: While Li et al. (2022) focus on finding edQTLs (variants affecting specific editing sites), they do not report this systematic attempt to find AEI-QTLs.
+This analysis provides a unique insight into the upstream genetic control of ADAR activity, which is highly relevant to common inflammatory diseases mentioned in the literature.

+## 2. Rigorous Handling of the AEI (Methodological Refinement)

+While not strictly an original idea, your pipeline's design rigorously addresses a methodological challenge explicitly raised in the Li et al. (2022) introduction:Context from Li et al. (2022)Your Pipeline Implementation"...the reduced editing of immunogenic dsRNAs leads to interferon responses, which may subsequently induce expression of ADAR1 and affect the overall editing levels..."Phase 6: AEI as a Covariate.
+By including the AEI as a covariate in the primary edQTL model, you statistically decouple the specific variant-site association from the global, systemic effects of ADAR induction (like those caused by an IFN response).
+This ensures your edQTL results are more precise and less confounded by changes in ADAR expression.